Dedicated to Growing and Teaching the Science of Relationships and Community

 We are dedicated to the study of restoring relationships, social discipline, emotional well-being, and civic participation through participatory learning and decision making.

 Our faculty and graduate students engage in reflection, scientific inquiry, and academic discussion, drawing on theory as well as their own professional practice and personal experience.
-Our entire institution is guided by the premise that “people are happier, more cooperative, more productive, and more likely to make positive changes when those in authority do things with them, rather than to them or for them.”
+Our entire institution is guided by the principle that humans are happier, healthier, more productive, and more likely to make positive changes in their behavior and communities when we do things with them rather than to them for them or not at all.

-With roots in restorative justice, a way of looking at criminal justice that emphasizes repairing the harm done to people and relationships, restorative practices has the broader goal of proactively developing community, managing conflict, building relationships, and increasing social capital.
+With roots in restorative justice, a way of looking at criminal justice that emphasizes repairing the harm done to people and relationships, restorative practices is uniquely rooted in building and strengthening community, fostering trust, and cultivating strong relationships over time; it is often used in broader contexts like schools, workplaces, and communities, and involves (often, but not always) large groups of people.

 The IIRP is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE or the Commission).
 The IIRP's accreditation status is Accredited Reaffirmed.
 The Commission’s most recent action on the institution’s accreditation status in 2016 was to reaffirm the IIRP's accreditation.
 MSCHE is recognized by the U.S. Secretary of Education to conduct accreditation and pre-accreditation (candidate status) activities for institutions of higher education including distance, correspondence education, and direct assessment programs offered at those institutions.
 The Commission’s geographic area of accrediting activities is throughout the United States.